prgoyal007/Privacy-Preserving-LADS/README.md

 # Disclaimer
-This GitHub repository is incomplete and will remain so until after the end of September.
-We are awaiting the results for our research paper submission before we upload our code.
-Apologies for any inconveniences.
+Although we utilize Biased ZipZip and Threshold ZipZip Trees in our experimental setup and results, we cannot disclose the code to the public.
+We apologize for any inconvenience.
+Please refer to the section where we show you how you can mimic the same Biased property with skip lists.

 # Privacy-Preserving Learning-Augmented Data Structures
 This repository contains the experimental code, data structures, benchmarks, and figures accompanying the paper: